My dream job

 - This question relates to both professional and personal qualifications

-- Professional qualifications can be more easily assessed due to the verifiability of credentials or certificates
+- Professional qualifications can be more easily assessed because credentials or certificates can be easily verified

 - If you are unsure, ask friends or colleagues / classmates to give you an honest assessment